-Yael Kidron is the director of the Character Education Program at the Markkula Center for Applied Ethics.
+Yael Kidron is the former director of the Character Education Program at the Markkula Center for Applied Ethics.
 Views are her own.

 When Christine Blasey Ford publicly accused Supreme Court nominee Brett Kavanaugh of sexual harassment, she took a big risk.
 She knew she would face suspicion and scrutiny.
 But the momentum built by the #MeToo movement afforded her the opportunity to be heard much more clearly and loudly than if she had done so five or ten years ago.
 What has changed?
 Talking about sexual assault is no longer taboo.
 It is a shared societal concern that requires a compassionate and fair investigation.

 The #MeToo movement has created a climate in which it is less easy to lightly dismiss sexual harassment accusations.
 The movement has reminded us that sexual harassment stays with victims for the rest of their lives and it can affect their family and other close ones.
 Importantly, it has taught us that the social environment gives victims a voice.

 The ripple effect of the hearing the voices of victims can potentially create a social culture where perpetrators are less likely to feel protected by the shamed silence of the victims.
 This cultural shift can improve the well-being of a substantial number of individuals in our society.
 According to data released by the Center for Disease Control, an estimated 19.3 percent of women and 1.7 percent of men have been victims of rape.
 The percentages are likely larger when other forms of sexual misconduct are considered including threatened rape and other types of unwanted sexual attention.

 Many victims never report the incident or wait a long time before they talk about it.
 Some of them may not disclose details because of self-blame, shame, fear of stigma, the lack of trust in others’ ability or willingness to listen and help, as well as the desire to leave the painful event behind and pretend it did not happen.